ArthurGareginyan/header-and-footer-scripts-inserter/readme.txt

 **Key features include...**

-* Inserts scripts in beginning or/and end of <head> tag
+* Inserts scripts in beginning or/and end of HEAD tag
 * Inserts scripts in beginning or/and end of footer
 * And much, much more!